 The Irish Water Spaniel has a friendly nature.
 The dogs are loyal and open-minded towards their owner.
 They build up a close relationship of trust with their owner and their owner's family.
 The four-legged friends will do anything to protect their family.

 They are considered to be extremely alert and ready to defend themselves at all times.
 Irish Water Spaniels tend to be distant and skeptical towards strangers.
 Contact with other dogs is generally uncomplicated.
 However, it is essential that the dogs are socialized at an early age.
 The Irish Water Spaniel does not show any aggressive tendencies and is therefore very sociable.
 They are not easily disturbed or provoked.

 These striking dogs have a mind of their own and a strong will.
 They are considered to be self-confident dogs and real bundles of energy.
 Irish Water Spaniels are also very intelligent animals.
 They want and need to be challenged so that they don't get bored.

 Ideally, the dog is given a task.
 This helps to provide the animal with species-appropriate exercise.
 This keeps the four-legged friends balanced and happy.
 Dogs love the water and are excellent swimmers.

 The right food

-The Coat care requires special attention and time.
-Irish Water Spaniel should regularly come into contact with water.
-Extensive swimming sessions or baths in the bathtub at home are good for the dogs' fur.
-At the same time the four-legged friends enjoy any contact with water.
+Grooming requires special attention and time.
+The Irish Water Spaniel should have regular contact with water.
+Extensive swimming sessions or baths in the bathtub at home are good for the coat.
+At the same time, the four-legged friends enjoy any contact with water.

-In addition, the curly hair of dogs should be approx. be cut or sheared every 2 to 3 months.
-This can be done, for example, in a dog salon.
+In addition, dogs' curly coats should be cut or clipped approximately every 2 to 3 months.
+This can be done in a dog grooming salon, for example.